Raw Honey vs Regular Commercial "Honey"

-Beekeeper then harvests the honey by uncapping each cell full of honey and uses honey extractor to spin out all the cells.
-Afterwards the honey runs through a double strainer to lightly filter out any beeswax or other solids.
-Minimal filtration maintains the particles of bee pollen, but removes the heavy solids.
+The beekeeper then harvests the honey by uncapping each cell full of honey and uses honey extractor to spin out all the cells.
+Afterwards, the honey runs through a double strainer to lightly filter out any beeswax or other solids.
+Minimal filtration maintains the particles of bee pollen but removes the heavy solids.
 Once all the steps are complete honey is jarred and the empty combs are returned to the beehives.

 What is bee pollen?

-- Pasteurization – is a process of heating the honey at temperatures as high as 70 degrees Celsius.
+- Pasteurisation – is a process of heating the honey at temperatures as high as 70 degrees Celsius.
 Natural beehive temperature can go only up to 40 degrees Celsius.
 This way, commercial honey loses all of its microorganism and characteristics.
-Honey never crystallizes and is always in its liquid form.
+Honey never crystallises and is always in its liquid form.
 Making honey more presentable to its customers and easier to deal with.
-However being only as a sweetener.
+However, being only as a sweetener.

 - Filtration – honey from grocery stores is excessively filtrated to lose all of its particles making the honey clearer and smoother.
 However, this way processed honey loses most of its nutritional values.

 - Faking honey – there are a lot of irresponsible commercial beekeepers who feed their bees on sugar syrup during the whole year to expand their honey harvests.
 This is called faking honey.
-End result is that you are eating sugar but only in a different form.
+The end result is that you are eating sugar but only in a different form.

 Trust Bee Baltic

 Therefore, beware of what is available in big commercial supermarkets.
 Read the labels or even get in touch with the honey supplier to ask about their beekeeping and packaging practices.
-Always read relevant articles about recognizing raw food.
-We hope that our blog will help you out on this by providing a guide on how to recognize if honey is real and raw.
+Always read relevant articles about recognising raw food.
+We hope that our blog will help you out on this by providing a guide on how to recognise if honey is real and raw.

 Bee Baltic honey is all tested in the certified laboratories to meet the highest standards.
-Our honey is not pasteurized thus retaining all of its nutritional properties.
+Our honey is not pasteurised thus retaining all of its nutritional properties.

 We deeply care for the bees and their existence.
 We hope that together we can support the life of our little pollinator friends.